Skip to main content

 What are common misconceptions about Form I-956?

-People think they can pay with a personal check because it was accepted in the past, but actually USCIS now requires electronic payment unless an exemption is granted.
+People think they can pay by check because it was allowed before, but actually USCIS now requires electronic payments unless an exemption is granted.

 Do I need to file Form I-956 if I'm only updating my address or contact information?

-Check the official instructions to see which form or process applies to your type of update.
-Review the official I-956 instructions for complete guidance specific to your immigration case and circumstances.
+Consult the official I-956 instructions for detailed guidance tailored to your specific immigration case and circumstances.

 How do I choose the correct eligibility category code on I-956?

-Your eligibility category code dictates the basis for filing Form I-956.
-You may request designation as a regional center under INA section 203(b)(5)(E).
-It is crucial to review the instructions pertinent to your specific eligibility category prior to beginning the application process.
+Your eligibility category code outlines the basis for filing Form I-956.
+This form serves two primary purposes: applying for designation as a regional center under INA section 203(b)(5)(E) or requesting an amendment to an already approved regional center.
+It enables the pooling of investments to foster economic growth within designated geographic areas.
+To request designation as a regional center under INA section 203(b)(5)(E), ensure you review the instructions pertinent to your specific eligibility category before beginning the process.

 What supporting documents do I need for I-956?

-The document will outline the necessary evidence to support individual EB-5 petitions linked to a regional center.
-It will also provide comprehensive information on the reporting and oversight obligations for regional centers, including proof of substantive economic impact.
-For a thorough understanding, refer to the official instructions.
+The documentation will outline the necessary evidence to support individual EB-5 petitions associated with regional centers.
+It will also provide details on the reporting and oversight obligations for these centers, including evidence demonstrating a substantive economic impact.
+For the most up-to-date requirements, please consult the official I-956 instructions.

 Who is eligible to file I-956?